cjmencias/parcel-ai/.amazonq/context.md

 - Changes apply only to new bookings created after the update
 - Validation ensures numeric ranges and prevents negative values
 - Currency changes affect all new transactions system-wide

+### US-22: Operational Dashboard & Analytics

+**As a** business owner
+**I want to** view job statistics and performance metrics through an interactive dashboard
+**So that** I can make data-driven decisions about my delivery operations

+**Acceptance Criteria:**
+- Animated counters showing job statistics by status
+- Visual progress tracking across all active jobs
+- Color-coded sections for different job types and statuses

 ---